icereed/mongodb-backup-s3/README.md

 # mongodb-backup-s3

-This image runs mongodump to backup data using cronjob to an s3 bucket
+This image runs mongodump to backup data using cronjob to an s3 bucket.

+Available for linux/amd64 and linux/arm64.

 ## Usage: